Do Continuous Functions Contain Convergent Sequences

 When we have a sequence of terms that are fractions for which the numerator and denominator either both have limit 0 or both have infinite limits, we can often apply this theorem to convert the problem into finding a limit of a continous function, then using L'Hôpital's rule to evaluate the limit.

-We know that a composition of two continuous functions is continuous, so if we apply a continuous function g of x to the continuous function f of x that passes through all the sequence points, we will get a new continuous function.
-Knowing the limit of the sequence gives us the limit of f of x, which gives us the limit of the composite function, as stated in the following theorem.
+We know that a composition of two continuous functions is continuous, so if we apply a continuous function to the continuous function that passes through all the sequence points, we will get a new continuous function.
+Knowing the limit of the sequence gives us the limit of , which gives us the limit of the composite function, as stated in the following theorem.

 Monotonic and Bounded Sequences